assemblymade/meta/app/views/faq_groups/revenue.md

 Assembly App Coins are legally structured as a partnership – like many law firms have.
 App Coins can’t be bought, sold or transferred, they only determine royalty payouts.
 As partners, owners of Assembly App Coins have access to information, voting rights, and potential royalty payouts.

 In an organization like this, partners must remain active to keep their rights and royalties.
 On Assembly, remaining active means (at a minimum) voting on work once per year.

-# How are App Coins fairly rewarded to early contributors?

-Each product has its own exchange rate for App Coins that is dynamic and adjusts depending on the duration of development, and its rate of progress.
-Early in development a product tends to have fewer people upvoting bounties.

-Therefore, young products with small communities will see exchange rates where your 1 upvote might mint 90 or more app coins for the person who completes the work.
-Mature products with a large community will start to see that value go down as low as 1 upvote equaling 1 App Coin earned.

 # Who pays the operating costs before there is any revenue?